Enflick/contract-testing/README.md

 To manage provider states, we use a stand-alone flask app - **/src/state_app.py** to manage this.

 We use the pact-python [library](https://github.com/pact-foundation/pact-python/blob/master/README.md) to write contract tests.
+The pact tests are from the consumer driven point of view and grouped into logical areas e.g. UserConsumer class, handles all interactions with the API **/api2.0/users/**, the EmailConsumer class handles all interactions with the API **/api2.0/email/**

 ### Pre-Commit hooks
 - Pre-commit hooks are used to ensure proper linting and unified file formatting for this project